seborama/Camp2018-Security-TT/README.md

   - https://`minikube_ip`:30101
     - e.g.: https://192.168.99.100:30101
     - you will likely require to export the cert from wordpress and import it where necessary.

+Log in as user `user` and the password you chose during set-up.

+The admin UI is on `/admin` e.g. http://192.168.99.100:30100/admin.

+These details can be recovered from Kubernetes (see the output of the script for details).

 ### Splunk Enterprise